 First, they created a list of possible treatment options with the associated cost per square yard (and extrapolated cost per mile, based on a road that is 24 feet wide).
 Here’s that list:

 Next, they created a list of possible distresses (e.g., cross section, roadside drainage, rutting, dust, etc.), along with possible conditions (i.e., from failed to very good).
-These ratings ran down the axis of a chart, while the service level (i.e., volume of traffic, ranked from very high to none) ran across the axis.
+These ratings ran down the x axis of a chart, while the service level (i.e., volume of traffic, ranked from very high to none) ran across the y axis.

 At each intersection of a distress and condition with the applicable service level, a code for the most relevant treatment type was given.
 For example, in the Rutting – Failed category, for a road with a very high (>400 vehicles per day) traffic volume, reconstruction is recommended.
 For Potholes – Poor, the same service level requires re-graveling.
 (You can check out the complete table here.)